 Located on the Cher River in the Central Val de Loire region the Château de Chenonceau can be reached by public transportation with trains arriving from Tours and Bourges.
 The TER train station at Chenonceau is almost next to the Château de Chenonceau entrance.
 TER trains are the Transport Express Régional trains found in most parts of France these are not the super-fast TGV trains.

-We drove to the Château de Chenonceau and decided on staying in Amboise which is around 15 minutes from most of the major Chateau in the area.
-For us, it was a 2 hour trip from Lower Normandy and from Paris it is about a 3-hour drive.
+We drove to the Château de Chenonceau and decided on staying in Amboise which is around 15 minutes from most of the major Chateaus in the area.
+For us, it was a 2-hour trip from Lower Normandy and from Paris, it is about a 3-hour drive.

 If you decide to drive to Chenonceau you can use Google maps to take the journey, but beware if you choose the toll roads which do get you there quicker you will be paying a minimum of €12.90 for the first toll and then another €5.90 for the second part of the journey.
 That’s just on the way there.
 You can take non-toll roads just set your maps to choose no tolls but know that it will take around an hour more.

-Tips to visiting Château de Chenonceau in July and August
+Tips for visiting Château de Chenonceau in July and August